DeviantNinja/Mandagochi/DevLog.md

 ###### 04/08/204

-Playing with GUI's in java is a learing curve to be sure, but im starting to get the hang of it, not sure what the best way to do things are but i've got a basic layout
+Playing with GUI's in java is a learing curve to be sure, but im starting to get the hang of it, not sure what the best way to do things are but i've got a basic layout.
+Its definitly not pretty but it works :)

-![basic layout image]
+Next Event Listeners so when i click a button an action is preformed, and then linking it to the basic model from stage 1.

+okay so the event listeners were easier than i expected, so was the gui  i expanded the stage 2 steps to work on this week by the end of this stage i would like a fully fucntioning super basic pet.

+im not 100% sure what i want the basic pet to do currently mapped some thoughts below.

+- Stage 2 - basic gui not pretty but functional
+    - Create a basic Gui
+        - pet screen
+        - buttons to interact with pet
+        - stats screen
+    - Add Event Listeners
+        - Play
+        - Clean
+        - Feed
+    - write a fully functional basic pet class
+        - Methods
+            - Play
+            - Clean
+            - feed
+            - gameTick
+            - getHappiness
+            - getTiredness
+            - getCleanness
+            - getHungriness

+    - create a simple game loop to adjust stats periodicly
+    - create timers for the buttons so that they cant be used to frequently
+    - create a state manager to say how the pet is feeling, update temp images, happy, sad, dirty, sleepy etc.